Find out what the cancer drug combination DHAP is, how you have it and other important information about having DHAP.

 Rare side effects

-These side effects happen in fewer than 1 in 100 people (less than1%).
+These side effects happen in fewer than 1 in 100 people (fewer than1%).
 You might have one or more of them.
 They include:

 - an allergic reaction causing swelling of the face, difficulty breathing, wheezing, fast heart rate and low blood pressure